omer6nahum/LabHW2/README.md

 # LabHW2
-## Image Augmentations For a Fix Model
+## Image Augmentations For a Fixed Model
 Authors: Omer Madmon, Omer Nahum
 In this task we are asked to improve the performance of a (static given) ResNet50 model in roman digits classification, by only modifying and enriching the dataset it is trained on.
 In particular, we have access to ~2000 images and we are asked to create our own training and validation sets, under the constraint that the two sets together have at most 10,000 images.